neetcode-gh/leetcode/README.md

 If you would like to have collaborator permissions on the repo to merge your own PRs or review others' PRs please let me know.

+Please make sure your file names are consistent with the rest of the repo:

+>0094-binary-tree-inorder-traversal.py

+Basically just add leading zeroes to keep file names sorted and the filename should be lowercase and exactly match the leetcode problem url extension. (e.g. leetcode.com/problems/**binary-tree-inorder-traversal**/)

 ## Credits

 <a href="https://github.com/neetcode-gh/leetcode/graphs/contributors">